heremaps/xyz-documentation/docs/cli/topics/cli.md

 ### Configure

-As explained earlier, HERE CLI needs to know you to interact with your XYZ Spaces.
+As explained earlier, HERE Data Hub CLI needs to know you to interact with your XYZ Spaces.
 You can use

 ```
 here configure account